 The "A List" includes the following:

 - Initial jobless claims (Th).
-Employment will continue as the focal point in evaluating the economy, and this is the most responsive indicator.
-Special interest after last week's spike.
+Employment is the focal point in evaluating the economy, and this is the most responsive indicator.

 The "B List" includes the following: